 But buried in the article is this: both candidates received roughly the same amount of out-of-state money—about $58,000.

 The percentages only look different because Park raised $1 million and Malik raised $250,000.
 Same dollars, different optics.
-The article reads more like a press release for Traci Park.
+As usual, the Westside Current articles read more like a press release blog for Traci Park.

-While Westside Current obsesses over zip codes, let’s talk about who is funding Park’s million-dollar anti-working-class war chest:
+While Westside Current tries to distract you with deceptive numbers and framing, let’s talk about who’s funding Traci Park’s million-dollar anti-working-class war chest:

 Landlord PACs- The Corporate Landlord Machine